pagkly/Zed/Investopedia3/A Review of Pink Sheet Stocks and How Investors Can Trade Them.md

 ### Pink Sheets and Penny Stocks

 Pink sheet listings usually consist of even smaller-company stocks called penny stocks.
-These companies do not need to file the required documentation with the SEC.6 To list on the Pink Sheets a business must file [Form 211](https://www.investopedia.com/terms/f/form-211.asp), which includes some financial information, with the OTC Compliance Unit.
+These companies do not need to file the required documentation with the SEC.6 To list on the Pink Sheets a business must file [[Form 211]](https://www.investopedia.com/terms/f/form-211.asp), which includes some financial information, with the OTC Compliance Unit.

 Companies are not obligated to make their financial situations transparent to investors or the broker-dealers who market their products.7